Skip to content

 callHierarchy/outgoingCalls yes

-linkedEditingRange no
+linkedEditingRange yes

 moniker no

-inlayHint yes resolveProvider = false yes
+inlayHint yes resolveProvider = true yes

-inlayHint/resolve no
+inlayHint/resolve yes

 inlayHint/refresh yes